France's Hollande in diplomatic test with Obama

 "Without wanting to take risks, I believe it is time to withdraw our combat troops by the end of 2012," Hollande said on May 2, four days before he defeated conservative Nicolas Sarkozy.
 "I will announce this decision at the NATO summit."

-Hollande's main foreign policy pledge is popular at home, even if defense ministry officials believe it may prove technically complicated without putting troops in danger.
+Hollande's main foreign policy pledge is popular at home, even if defence ministry officials believe it may prove technically complicated without putting troops in danger.

-"Election pledges and political reality are very different," said a defense ministry official, who declined to be identified, adding a mid-2013 deadline would be more plausible.
+"Election pledges and political reality are very different," said a defence ministry official, who declined to be identified, adding a mid-2013 deadline would be more plausible.

 Former Socialist Foreign Minister Hubert Vedrine indicated last week that Hollande could seek a compromise, saying the aim would be to unveil a timetable without embarrassing Obama.